Manage OLE in Presentations Using Python

 presentation.save("output.pptx", slides.export.SaveFormat.PPTX)

-When working with presentations, you may need to replace old OLE objects with new ones or replace an unsupported OLE object with a supported one.
-Aspose.Slides for Python via .NET allows you to set the file type for an embedded object, enabling you to update the OLE frame data or its extension.
+When working with presentations, you may need to replace old OLE objects with new ones or swap an unsupported OLE object for a supported one.
+Aspose.Slides for Python lets you set the file type of an embedded object, allowing you to update the OLE frame data or its file extension.

-This Python code shows you how to set the file type for an embedded OLE object to zip
+This Python code shows how to set the embedded OLE object’s file type to zip:

 with slides.Presentation("sample.pptx") as presentation: